skrub-data/skrub/doc/modules/column_level_featurizing/advanced_columnwise_operations.rst

 corresponding ``fit`` and ``transform`` methods to our custom transformer, it can be passed on like any other.

-For instance, we might want to create a custom transformer specialized in parsing zip codes of a certain format, that returns |RejectColumn| with a custom warning when the length of the provided zip code is incorrect:
+For instance, we might want to create a custom transformer specialized in parsing zip codes of a certain format, that raises |RejectColumn| when the length of the provided zip code is incorrect:

 >>> from skrub.core import RejectColumn, SingleColumnTransformer